itsaboutcode/fullstackopen/README.md

 npm start
 ```

+##### Starting app locally

 `npm start`

 - Runs the app in the development mode.
 - By default, the application runs in localhost port 3000 with the address http://localhost:3000.

+##### Building app for production

 `npm run build`

-Builds the app for production to the `build` folder.\
+- Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- It correctly bundles React in production mode and optimizes the build for the best performance.

 ## [React Component and Props](https://reactjs.org/docs/components-and-props.html)